23 Mobile Technology Waves for 2022

 76% of all revenue from cloud platforms are controlled by Google, Microsoft Azure, and Amazon Web Services.

 Cloud-based technology is also penetrating the world of mobile apps.

-As you can see, although it may seem marginal, cloud-based mobile tech is still on the rise and will continue to be prominently used in apps and mobile devices throughout 2021.
+Although it may seem marginal, cloud-based mobile tech is still on the rise and will continue to be prominently used in apps and mobile devices throughout 2022.

 16. Personalization is still king